linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 ### Sound Settings
-Set your speaker and microphone to let you sound comfortable and sing better.
+Set your speaker and microphone to let you hear more comfortable and sing better.

 ![0|sound](jpg/sound.jpg)